fanitaadamova/My-personal-React-Project-Softuni/README.md

  - Auth guard
    The application redirects to home page when already authenticated user tries to access login, register, profile or add new product page.

+ - Error boundary
+   Catch JavaScript errors anywhere in the child component tree, log those errors, and display a fallback UI instead of crashing the whole app

  - Undefined routes
    Not fond page is implemented to handle undefined routes.